openmpf/openmpf-components/python/NlpTextCorrection/README.md

 work
 ```

+Acroymns and abbreviations should be added without periods.
+For example add NYC, not N.Y.C.

 You may also use an affix file (.aff) to specify flags used during spell checking.
 For more information on dictionary files and affix files for hunspell, see https://linux.die.net/man/4/hunspell.

 # Full suggestions output